iambrosi/iambrosi.github.io/_drafts/generator-bundle-for-mongodb.md

 ### More info

 You can find some more information and installation instructions in the [README](https://github.com/iambrosi/IsmaAmbrosiGeneratorBundle/blob/master/README.md) file.
+And of course, everyone is welcome to participate and collaborate.

 [class-metadata]: http://www.doctrine-project.org/api/common/2.2/class-Doctrine.Common.Persistence.Mapping.ClassMetadata.html "Doctrine\Common\Persistence\Mapping\ClassMetadata"